Walther Schröder: Peacetime Party, political and police career

 At the 1929 Lübeck state election, Schröder became one of six Nazi Party members of the Lübeck Bürgerschaft (legislature) and remained a member until it was abolished in 1933.
 In the July 1932 German parliamentary election, Schröder was elected to the Reichstag for electoral constituency 35, Mecklenburg, serving until the election of March 1936.
 The Greater Hamburg Act of 1937 removed Lübeck's status as a sovereign German state and made it part of the Prussian Province of Schleswig-Holstein.
-Schröder then returned to the Reichstag as a deputy for electoral constituency 13, Schleswig-Holstein, at the April 1938 election, and remained a member until the fall of the Nazi regime.
+Schröder then returned to the Reichstag as a deputy for electoral constituency 13, Schleswig-Holstein, at the April 1938 election, and retained this seat until the fall of the Nazi regime.

 Shortly after the Nazi seizure of power, Schröder was appointed acting Police President in Lübeck on 6 March 1933.
 On 31 May he was made permanent Police President and also was appointed to the Lübeck state administration as Senator for Internal Affairs by the Reichsstatthalter (Reich Governor) Friedrich Hildebrandt.
 On 8 September 1936, Schröder joined the National Socialist Motor Corps (NSKK) as an NSSK-Standartenführer on the staff of the Motor Upper Group North in Hamburg, and on 20 January 1938 he was promoted to NSKK-Oberführer.
 On 20 April of that year, he left the NSKK and was accepted into the SS (member number 290,797) as an SS-Oberführer, and posted to the Sicherheitsdienst (SD) Main Office headed by Reinhard Heydrich.